 During my 2nd year there, my brother John died.

 John was 25.
 He was an historian and one of my greatest allies, both in life and in art.
 He read much of what I wrote and was the technician for many of my theatre shows.
 John was also a writer, mainly in his academic sphere but also, like me, a notebook keeper, a storer of fragments.
 Here's a poem he wrote shortly before he died.

 A month after his death, I began writing my first novel.

-I finished my undergraduate degree with a fervor fueled by sadness.
+I finished my undergraduate degree with a sadness-fueled fervor.
 After graduating, I continued to work in theatre, but I no longer wanted to act.
 I had lost interest in pretending to be somebody else.
 I created a solo show, called Living Things, at Battersea Arts Center.
 There were stories, songs, glowing eggs and a spiderweb of sellotape.
 It was my first step into performing 'as myself' and the beginning of what I now imagine will be a life-long exploration of loss.
 This began my work as a storyteller and performance poet.

-Between 2013 and 2017 I wrote and performed frequently, creating a series of stories after the Brothers Grimm, which I took to festivals and schools, and gigging all over the place at poetry nights and slams, making it the final of the UK National Poetry Slam.
+Between 2013 and 2017 I wrote and performed frequently, creating a series of stories after the Brothers Grimm, which I took to festivals and schools, and gigging all over the place at poetry nights and slams, including making it the final of the UK National Poetry Slam at the Albert Hall.